Data Chat: Kevin Murphy

 Also, the algorithms and the software that go into creating [different data products] also have to be free and open or else you don’t know how you got from one [data product] to the next.
 The calibration information has to be free and open.
 This becomes very difficult when you’re working across international communities that have different legal frameworks or when you’re working with commercial companies that want to protect their investments.

-These data are produced, archived, and distributed by 12 discipline-specific Distributed Active Archive Centers (DAACs).
+These data are produced, archived, and distributed by NASA's Distributed Active Archive Centers (DAACs).
 Does this create any additional challenges?

 Certainly a challenge is that each discipline has its unique requirements.
 When you want to bring together products from different disciplines to address an integrated science question, some of those formats, or projections, or technical aspects of data that one community might want may not meet the same needs of another community.